ursetto/dehydrated/README.md

   to use a single wellknown dir.
 - Returns rc=0 even if renewal is not done, so `dehydrate && service nginx reload` will reload when not necessary.
 We must use hooks.
-- Hooks are silly, every possible hook must be handled.
+- Hooks are annoying, every possible hook must be present, even just doing nothing.